mickfuzz/phd4/_posts/thesis_chapters/2025-1-2-Literature_review.md

 <!-- The use of code examples and a structured set of varied activities aligns well to UDL principle of representing knowledge in a variety of means. -->
 <!-- DEVELOP THIS DEFICIT AND THE ASSUMPTIONS PRESENT IN A CRITICAL WAY ABSTRACT VS CONCRETE -->

+### Limits of the Sociocultural ideas in UK computing research (above)

+MOVE?
+Waite et al. [@sentance_teaching_2019] cite the Block Model, [@schulte_block_2008] as potential in helping teacher structure lessons.
+Within this structure design patterns can be considered as???
+Is this useful?

+While attending to socio cultural approaches [@sentance_teaching_2019; @hwang_using_2023], there are limits in what is covered.
+Less in the way of identity formation and support for that process.

+Signpost later discussion.

 ### Half-baked games as Microworlds